M4cs/Sushi/README.md

 python3 sushi.py
 ```

-If you're on linux run these following commands:
+If you're on linux you will need to compile the dependencies.
+After that run these commands for installation:

 ```
 apt-get install libusb-1.0-0 libcurl3-gnutls